AdilMulimani/AdilMulimani/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm **[Your Name]**, a passionate developer constantly exploring new technologies and building impactful projects.
+I'm **[Adil Mulimain]**, a passionate developer constantly exploring new technologies and building impactful projects.
 Here’s a bit about me:

 - 🌱 I’m currently learning **Flutter** and **Dart** development to create beautiful, cross-platform applications.
 - 💼 I'm skilled in backend technologies like **Node.js** and databases like **MongoDB**.